Custom Models

 Calculate Custom ModelVersion feature impact

-To trigger calculation of Custom Model Version feature impact, training data must be assigned to a Custom Inference Model.
-Please refer to Custom Inference Model documentation.
+To trigger calculation of custom model version Feature Impact, training data must be assigned to a custom inference model.
+Please refer to the custom inference model documentation.
 If training data is assigned, run the following to trigger the calculation of the feature impact:

 import datarobot as dr